apache/directory-fortress-core/README-QUICKSTART-SLAPD.md

 8. (optional) Specify whether you want to communicate over SSL using LDAPS:

  a.
 Place .pem files for ca-certificate, server certificate and private key in folder named *certs* : [fortress-core-[VERSION]/src/test/resources/certs](./src/test/resources/certs)

- They will get copied to openldap ssl folder during init-slapd target.
+  These will get copied to openldap ssl folder during init-slapd target.
   For example:
   - ca-cert.pem is the ca certificate file
   - server-cert.pem is the server certificate
   - server-key.pem is the server private key

  b. add or replace the following slapd.properties: